Ana María Archila: U.S. Senate hearings on Supreme Court nomination

 On September 28, 2018, US Senator Jeff Flake announced his intention to vote for Supreme Court nominee Brett Kavanaugh.
 Kavanaugh had been accused of sexual assault by a number of women, including Christine Blasey Ford, who testified for several hours before the Senate Judiciary Committee the day before Flake's announcement.
 Kavanaugh subsequently testified and denied the allegations.
 Flake said that Ford's testimony was "compelling," but added that Kavanaugh's response was "persuasive" and left him "with as much doubt as certainty" regarding what had occurred.

 Following his announcement, but prior to the Judiciary Committee's vote on the Kavanaugh nomination, Flake was confronted by Archila and Maria Gallagher in a Senate office building elevator.
 The two women identified themselves as sexual assault survivors, noted the sexual assault allegations against Kavanaugh, and loudly criticized Flake about his support for the Kavanaugh nomination.
 CNN reported that Flake was "visibly uncomfortable" during the encounter and "seemed to have a change of heart" afterward.
 The exchange was broadcast live on CNN.
 On the same day, Flake voted not to subpoena Mark Judge—who Ford said was present during her assault—to appear before the Judiciary Committee.
 That afternoon, Flake voted to advance Kavanaugh's nomination out of the Senate Judiciary Committee; however, Flake added that he was a "yes" vote "only if the final Senate vote [was] delayed for one week, during which time the FBI [could] investigate sexual harassment allegations against Kavanaugh".
 Senate Republican leaders agreed to support the proposed investigation.
 Later that day, President Donald Trump directed the FBI to undertake a one-week investigation of the allegations against Kavanaugh.
 Kavanaugh's nomination was eventually confirmed.

 2022 New York lieutenant governor campaign

 Archila was selected by Jumaane Williams as his running mate in the 2022 New York gubernatorial election.
 She was endorsed by Rep. Alexandria Ocasio-Cortez.
 In the Democratic primary, Archila finished second in a three-person race which was won by the incumbent, Antonio Delgado.

 New York Working Families Party co-director

 In 2023, Archila and education activist Jasmine Gripper were named co-directors of the New York chapter of the Working Families Party.
+She left the position in early 2026.

+Mamdani administration

+On February 17, 2026, Archila was appointed as the commissioner of the Mayor's Office of International Affairs for New York City.

+On July 7, 2026, Archila had attempted to meet with Amir-Saeid Iravani, the Permanent Representative of Iran to the United Nations, without informing Mayor Mamdani, according to reporting by the Manhattan Institute's City Journal and confirmed by the New York Times and others.
+The meeting was cancelled after the U.S. State Department intervened to block the meeting.

+Personal life

+Archila is openly lesbian.
+She is married and has two children.